-For those looking for classes in Hong Kong – here are a few goodies!
+For those looking for SEN after-school classes in Hong Kong – here are a few goodies!

 International schools have selective admission policies for children with special needs, and only some schools provide supplemental services for students with mild special learning needs.
 Therefore SEN students are admitted when their individual needs can be met through the amount and particular type of support that each individual school provides.
 Over the past few years, additional International schools have started admitting students with special needs.

 These include the following schools: